-There are many GPU and CPU Benchmarks out there.
+There are many kinds of Benchmarks out there.

-Especially in the World of 3D, VFX and Animation, putting your CPU, GPU, and other components through a series of tests and comparing them to the performance of other Systems and configurations is so much fun, that sometimes you upgrade, tune or overclock your System, just to see those numbers rise.
+Especially in the World of building a Workstation for 3D, VFX and Animation, putting your CPU, GPU, and other components through a series of tests and comparing them to the performance of other Systems and configurations is so much fun that sometimes you upgrade, tune or overclock your system, just to see those numbers rise.

-Most importantly though, the benchmark should be able to simulate a real-world work environment, because this is what it’s all about: Figuring out what Hardware Components will get you the maximum speed for the type of work you do.
+Most importantly, though, the benchmark should be able to simulate a real-world workload, because this is what it’s all about: Figuring out what Hardware Components will get you the maximum performance for the specific type of work you do.

-What are the CPU and GPU responsible for in 3D?
+What are the CPU and GPU responsible for in 3D / 2D Workloads?

-Before diving into what Benchmarks to use (I’ll get into that a bit later), let’s take a look at what components in your System are mainly responsible for what tasks.
-This way you will be able to identify what component is responsible for the type of work you do on a daily basis.
+Before we dive into what Benchmarks to use, let’s look at what components in your System are mainly responsible for which tasks.
+This way, you’ll be able to identify what component is responsible for the type of work you do daily.

 CPU, Important Component in (among others):

-- Calculating Scene-States (Objects, Modifiers, Deformers and the like)
+- Calculating 3D Scene-States (Objects, Modifiers, Deformers and the like)

 - Animation-Calculation (Rigs, Dynamics)